shahriarta/Data-Guided-Regulation/README.md

 # Data-Guided Regulation (DGR)

-In this repository, we provide the code for the simulations of the following manuscript: <br  >
+In this repository, we provide the code for the simulations of the following manuscript: <br> <br>

-## Online Regulation of Unstable LTI Systems from a Single Trajectory
+<strong> Online Regulation of Unstable LTI Systems from a Single Trajectory </strong>

 Shahriar Talebi, Siavash Alemzadeh, Newsha Rahimi, Mehran Mesbahi